NikitaKurpas/bootstrap-knockout-jade-boilerplate/README.md

 ### Usage
 You need to have the build tools installed in order to use this boilerplate correctly.
-Then just clone this repo and your good to go!
+Then just clone this repo and you're good to go!